 Meter readers work for companies that provide utilities or services to customers.
-They are responsible for traveling to different residential and commercial locations on assigned routes and gathering accurate data about the amount of utilities used.
+They are responsible for traveling to different residential and commercial locations on assigned routes and gathering accurate data regarding the amount of utilities used.
 Many meter readers work for gas, electric, and water companies.
-They have excellent mathematics skills and knowledge of accurate recordkeeping.
-Meter readers have strong customer service skills, are self-motivated, and require little to no experience before beginning a long-term career.

 What does a Meter Reader do?